BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 4.4 =
+* Compatibility with Wordpress 4.8
+* Minor bugfix: fixed defaults for Bible version indicator styling settings in customizer

 = 4.3 =
 * Enhancement: add newline before verse number of specific formatted poetic verses in the NABRE version